 The level of benefits and out-of-pocket costs for any later part of the 48-hour stay for a vaginal delivery or 96-hour for cesarean section will not be less favorable to the mother or newborn than any earlier part of the stay.
-We do not require that a Physician or other health care Provider obtain authorization for prescribing a length of stay of up to 48 hours for a vaginal delivery or 96-hour for cesarean section or 96 hours following a cesarean section.
+We do not require that a Physician or other health care Provider obtain authorization for prescribing a length of stay of up to 48 hours following a vaginal delivery or 96 hours following a cesarean section.
 Prior Authorization is required when a physician or other health care provider prescribes a stay over 48 hours for a vaginal delivery and 96 hours for a cesarean section.